In the Tall Grass: Plot summary

 Cal and Becky DeMuth are inseparable siblings (they were born 19 months apart and are called Irish twins by their parents).
 Becky finds out during her freshman year of college that she is pregnant, leading Cal to suggest she go live with her aunt and uncle in San Diego until the baby is born.
-Cal decides to take the spring semester off in order to accompany her on her cross-country trip from Durham, New Hampshire to San Diego, California and help her settle in.
+Cal decides to take the spring semester off in order to accompany her on her cross-country trip from Durham, New Hampshire, to San Diego, California, and help her settle in.
 They stop at numerous tourist locations along the way.

-After driving for three days, the twins are on a leg of U.S. Route 400 in Kansas.
+After driving for three days, the twins are on a leg of US Route 400 in Kansas.
 They stop at a field of grass over six feet high after they hear a boy named Tobin calling for help.
 The twins also hear his mother Natalie yelling at him to stop making noise, warning "he will hear you".
 Cal thinks Tobin is just a few feet inside the field and walks into it to rescue the boy, Natalie's cries having mysteriously gone silent.
 Tobin sounds close so he dives for him, only to find no one there and realize that Tobin's voice now sounds far away.

 Becky calls the authorities as she follows Cal into the field, but loses the signal just a few feet in.
 Cal and Becky get the idea to jump within the field to determine each other's position.
 The first attempt reveals they are only a yard from one another, but upon a second attempt Becky sees Cal is now a significant distance from her.
-Cal stumbles across a golden retriever's dead body, having died of dehydration.
+Cal stumbles across a Golden Retriever's dead body, having died of dehydration.
 Becky and Cal become increasingly agitated when they realize the field is somehow shifting their location from one another, one minute sounding close and the next leagues away.